-The purpose for this request is to provide substance use disorder treatment services; residential and/or supportive housing; and wraparound services to pregnant and/or parenting women who are experiencing substance use disorders; have income at or below the 185% Federal Poverty Level; and are homeless, or at risk of becoming homeless.
+The purpose for this request is to provide substance use disorder treatment services; residential and/or supportive housing; and wraparound services to pregnant and/or parenting women who are experiencing substance use disorders; have income_at_or_below_the_185%.
+Federal Poverty Level; and are homeless, or at risk of becoming homeless.